fema-ffrd/overflow/docs/user-guide/terrain-conditioning/fill.md

 Filling is typically applied after breaching to handle remaining depressions that breach cannot eliminate within search radius or cost constraints.

 !!! note
-    Filling does not resolve undefined flow in flat areas and will in fact create flat areas of undefined flow anywere that it fills.
+    Filling does not resolve undefined flow in flat areas and will in fact create flat areas of undefined flow anywhere that it fills.
 Apply `flow_direction()` with `resolve_flats=True` after breaching and filling.

 ## Parameters